 The main reason to set up a GmbH in Germany is to limit your liability.
 Should something go wrong, your company becomes the responsible party as opposed to you personally.

 Life in Düsseldorf Tip: If you don’t have liability insurance yet, you should compare your price options before buying any plans.
-Legal insurance is another plan you should definitely consider purchasing for your business.
+Legal insurance is another plan you should consider purchasing for your business.

 Let’s say you run a marketing consultancy and decide to serve your clients as a sole proprietor.
-Should your advice result in profit loss for your client and that the client decides to sue you, you personally would be responsible.
+Should your advice result in profit loss for your client and the client decide to sue you, you personally would be responsible.
 If you don’t have that money, too bad.
 You may have to sell your house to pay off that client.

 Now, when you have a GmbH or limited company, only your corporation is liable.
 In the same situation above, if your company doesn’t have the money to pay off that client, no one has to pay.
 Your private life isn’t at risk or subject to any liabilities of the company.